markgbeckett/jupiter_ace/i2c/README.md

 - `I2C_OPEN ( NN -- FL )` is used to initiate communications with a target peripheral, putting the I2C bus into a busy state.
 On entry, TOS should contain an 8-bit address (the 7-bit device id plus the read/ write bit).
 On exit, the stack contains `0` if the operation is successful or `-1` otherwise.

-- `I2C_WRITE ( NN -- FL )` is used to write a byte to a target peripheral, after successfully opening a conversation.
+- `I2C_WRITE ( NN -- FL )` is used to write a byte to a target peripheral (assumes a conversation has been initiated with `I2C_OPEN`).
 The operation can accommodate clock stretching by the target peripheral.
 On entry, TOS contains the byte to send.
 On exit, the stack contains `0` if the operation is successful and acknowledged by the target, or `-1` otherwise.

-- `I2C_READ ( FL -- NN )` is used to read a byte from a target peripheral, after successfully opening a conversation.
+- `I2C_READ ( FL -- NN )` is used to read a byte from a target peripheral (assumes a conversation has been initiated with `I2C_OPEN`).
 On entry, the TOS indicates whether the read operation should be acknowledged (TOS = 1) or not acknowledged (TOS = 0).

 - `I2C_CLOSE ( -- )` is used to end a conversation, freeing the bus.